Trump and Graham, the end of an ugly friendship

 The deal Graham helped write and then took to Trump lurched to the left in every significant particular.
 For example, it included litigation land mines for the border wall.
 It retained the Diversity Lottery under a different name.
 It provided work permits for the parents of the DACA population.

 Trump was bound to explode when he learned the particulars of the Graham-Durbin proposal.
-It is Graham’s fault the president exploded (though of course the president, not Graham, is responsible for the inappropriate language he used).
+It is Graham’s fault the president exploded (though of course the president, not Graham, is responsible for the inappropriate language, whatever its exact nature, he apparently used).

 Today during a hearing, Graham peddled Dick Durbin’s claim that, during a phone call with the Illinois Senator just two hours before the ill-fated White House meeting, Trump was pleased with the proposal Durbin outlined to him.
 In his typical preening manner, Graham kept asking what happened during the intervening two hours and vowing to “get to the bottom” of this.